-Organic farm producing heirloom organic vegetables, grains, beans, herbs, fruit.
+Association of small family farms producing heirloom organic vegetables, grains, beans, herbs, fruit.
 Merging historic Palestinian agriculture knowledge & modern organic practices.
 Long term partnerships with fair trade principles.
-Works with > 2000 artisan family farms from 52 different villages.
+Work with > 2000 artisan farms from ~ 50 villages.
 Practices rooted in soil health.
 Reciprocity between people, plants, animals, insects and microorganisms.
 Supporting ancient olive orchards.
 Regenerative agricultural practices & permaculture.

 10 community fridges across Miami-Dade County to provide access to fresh, healthy food to those in need on a ‘take what you need, leave what you can’ basis of trust.
 Also volunteer distribution system for those who cannot get to the fridges.
 Changing the landscape of food injustice by encouraging neighbors to support neighbors.
 Community-owned initiative founded by a group of Miami artists & community organizers – merging creativity & social service.